BobbyBurt/microgames/README.md

 ## Dev Plan
 For now I’m not too worried about the framework and technicality of microgames, like varying speed / time.
 Just taking the opportunity to experiment and make a bunch of microgames.
 I’m working on a basic debug microgame launcher for now, which will be enough to test / show off the microgames as I make them

+## To-do
+- [ ] get framework in place and working

+## Left-off
+- I was setting up the timer to be launched on top of whatever microgame is playing
+- Next I gotta used the scenes communicating with each other through events.
+- The menu scene should only sleep and resume when microgame is done.
+Can it recieve events in this state?
+- Need to set up events that will emmit from microgames to signal success or failure.

 ## Microgame ideas
 #### Clear!
 Tetris, with an obvious spot to place the current tetrimino to clear the line.
 Harder variations might require you to fit into a tricky spot or use the next tetrimino